hollan2/capstone_project/Isle of Trust/public/markdown/level6.md

-I think you’re really starting to get the hang of this!
+~I think you’re really starting to get the hang of this!
 In fact, why don’t you take over?
 ~If you invest 15 tons (over as many rounds as you need) into the library, you can turn all suspicious personalities (like Pessimo) into students (like Susi)!
 ~If you invest the same amount into the university, you can change all students (like Susi) to be like reciprocators (like Rec).
 Remember that you and teachers also have the power to manually convert nearby members from students into reciprocators!
 ~To beat the game: There can be three results.
 If, by the end of 10 years, you can change everyone to be like Rec, you’ll get a gold medal!
-If you can change at least Domran to be like Rec, you’ll be rewarded with a silver medal.
+If you can change at least Susi to be like Rec, you’ll be rewarded with a silver medal.
 If you are able to simply survive, with the group as a whole accumulating at least 30 tons, then you’ll get a bronze medal.
 ~Good luck!
 Once that is done, feel free to experiment with the free-play, where you’ll meet many different people with varying personalities just like the ones you’ve seen here.